Accounting: Accounting: Journal Entries

 In Odoo, there are numerous operations that can lead to the creation of a journal entry, such as customer invoices, payments, vendor bills, bank statements, stock moves, payslips, etc. However, sometimes it is necessary to create journal entries manually, like when setting up your initial account balances or recording an adjusting journal entry.

-Click the Create button to open a form view and begin a new entry.
+Click the NEW button to open a form view and begin a new entry.

 On the next screen, you will be prompted to fill in the following fields:

 - Draft or Number: This segment identifier pre-fills automatically based on the 'Short Code' set on the selected journal, the year of the accounting date, the month of the accounting date, and the next available record number for that period in that journal.